IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In view of the fact that in any future world war nuclear weapons will certainly be employed, and that such weapons threaten the continued existence of mankind, we urge the governments of the world to realize, and to acknowledge publicly, that their purpose cannot be furthered by a world war, and we urge them, consequently, to find peaceful means for the settlement of all matters of dispute between them.” (<a href="https://en.wikipedia.org/wiki/Russell%E2%80%93Einstein_Manifesto" target="_blank">Russell–Einstein Manifesto</a>)

+>“Patriots always talk of dying for their country and never of killing for their country.”

+>“A much more desirable way of securing world peace would be by a voluntary agreement among nations to pool their armed forces and submit to an **agreed single supreme world government**.”

+>“Democracy has at least one merit, namely that a Member of Parliament cannot be stupider than his constituents, for the more stupid he is, the more stupid they were to elect him.”

+>“Our great democracies still tend to think that a stupid man is more likely to be honest than a clever man, and our politicians take advantage of this prejudice by pretending to be even more stupid than nature made them.”

+>Have no respect for the authority of others, for there are always contrary authorities to be found.”

 >“I like mathematics because it is not human and has nothing particular to do with this planet or with the whole accidental universe – because, like Spinoza's God, it won't love us in return.”

 >“One of the painful things about our time is that those who feel certainty are stupid, and those with any imagination and understanding are filled with doubt and indecision.”

 >“Among present-day religions Buddhism is the best.
 The doctrines of Buddhism are profound; they are almost reasonable, and historically they have been the least harmful and the least cruel.
 But I cannot say that Buddhism is positively good, nor would I wish to have it spread all over the world and believed by everyone.
 This is because Buddhism only focuses on the question of what Man is, not on what the universe is like. **Buddhism does not really pursue the truth**; it **appeals to sentiment** and, ultimately, tries to persuade people to believe in doctrines which are based on subjective assumptions not objective evidence.”

->“A much more desirable way of securing world peace would be by a voluntary agreement among nations to pool their armed forces and submit to an **agreed single supreme world government**.”

 >“We have had in recent years a brilliant example of the **scientific temper** of mind in the theory of relativity and its reception by the world.
 Einstein, a German-Swiss-Jew pacifist, was appointed to a research professorship by the German Government in the early days of the War; his predictions were verified by an English expedition which observed the eclipse of 1919, very soon after the Armistice.
 His theory upsets the whole theoretical framework of traditional physics; it is almost as damaging to orthodox dynamics [Newtonian physics] as Darwin was to Genesis.
 Yet physicists everywhere have shown complete readiness to accept his theory as soon as it appeared that the evidence was in its favour.
 But none of them, least of all Einstein himself, would claim that he has said the last word.
 He has not built a monument of infallible dogma to stand for all time.
 There are difficulties he cannot solve; his doctrines will have to be modified in their turn as they have modified Newton's.
 This critical undogmatic receptiveness is the true attitude of science.”